swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

    changes necessary to do this are relatively invasive and I'm not sure I've done everything necessary yet.

-4. The closure body cannot be fully generated until CSApply because, until that time, we do not know the type to call the static methods on, and it can't be inferred across the closure boundary because type inference does not operate on multi-statement closures.
-CSApply is a very unnatural place to generate closures, and doing so requires several half-baked hacks which seem to introduce additional bugs.
+4. The closure body cannot be fully generated until constraint application because, until that time, we do not know the type to call the static methods on, and it can't be inferred across the closure boundary because type inference does not operate on multi-statement closures.
+Constraint application is a very unnatural time to generate closures, and doing so requires several half-baked hacks which seem to introduce additional bugs.